 With every new relationship one fights the inner battle of “be yourself” against the opposing impulse to please a partner.
 For over thinkers, a meta-battle also wages behind that; the question of which side is more true to the situation?
-E.g., are these my true feelings, or have I convinced myself of something in an effort to please?
+Are these my true feelings, or have I convinced myself of something in an effort to please?

 The paranoia might seem extreme, but I think it’s a natural backlash from people-pleasing, a behavior of mine that was so rampant with [prev. partner] that I can barely stomach to think about all the ways in which it manifested.
 I could not possibly archive all my people-pleasing sins I committed with him, but a simple and quick example to paint a picture for you would be music.
 He always played his music.
 He’d sometimes offer for me to play mine in the car, but I honestly preferred silence to hearing negative comments and/or sensing the lip curling that went on during mine.
 I am very empathetic, and so if I perceive any disapproval, I get anxious and just want to escape the situation in the easiest way.
-So, I went nearly four out of our six years together never playing music I liked.
-I held keeping him pleased above most of my own desires, and he was more than happy to accept my deference to his whims on this topic.
+So, I went nearly four out of our six years together never playing music.
+I held keeping him pleased above most of my own desires, and he was more than happy to accept my deference to his whims.

-After a while though, as my friend alluded, identity degrades under such pseudo nonconsensual weight, and our lack of connection (him being so boldly outward with his identity and me slowly retreating inward with mine) morphed into permanent boredom and loss of communication.
+After a while though, as my friend alluded, identity degrades under such pseudo nonconsensual weight, and our lack of connection (him being so boldly outward with his identity and me becoming so inward with mine) morphed into permanent boredom and loss of communication.
 There was nothing to discuss–our relationship was us both enjoying his identity and hobbies.
 There was no I, only he or us.
 And I allowed it; often encouraged it or was its architect.

 I don’t want to imply poor things of [prev. partner] as a person, because–as I’ve written before–the crux of our issues was our incompatibility; he was a naturally selfish person, and I was an emotionally subordinate pleaser.
 That has Bad News written all over it, but I was too emotionally invested to ever rationalize a breakup.
 He’s not a bad kind of selfish, per se.
-Rather, he is the kind of selfish that requires a particular kind of partner–one that is not, for example, an amiable doormat, but instead someone who will openly and proudly challenge him and bullhorn him back with her own demands and her own gas lighting; someone to act as a mirror and who can lead him to self-evaluation.
+Rather, he is the kind of selfish that requires a particular kind of partner–one that is not, for example, an amiable doormat, but instead someone who will openly and proudly challenge him and bullhorn him back with her own demands and her own gaslighting; someone to act as a mirror and who can lead to self-evaluation.
 I was not capable of this.
 My stalwart silence and bending to his whims were not capable of this.

 The challenge with romance is staying true to every important aspect of my identity while simultaneously being open to exploring someone else’s.
 This is a dance I will need to dance with eyes wide open going forward.